genomicsITER/NanoRTax/docs/usage.md

 ### `--reads and --reads_rt`

-Use this to specify the location of your input FastQ file(s). reads-rt parameter is used for real-time workflows and provide automatic processing of newly generated read files.
+Use this to specify the location of your input FastQ file(s). reads_rt parameter is used for real-time workflows and provide automatic processing of newly generated read files.
 For example:

 ```bash
 --reads '/seq_path/fastq_pass/**/*.fastq'